6. Pantluci

 pragmatic optimization.
 Ascribing what I believe to be the result

-designed to answer them.
-It exists to be test the practicality of its
+reproduction designed to answer them.
+Additionally, it exists to

-weirdness, so there will never be an ocially supported prescribed
+be test the practicality of its weirdness, so there will never be an

-standard for Pantluci.
-Speakers will be encouraged to speak how
+ocially supported prescribed standard for Pantluci.
+Speakers will

-they feel best suits the language.
+be encouraged to speak how they feel best suits the language.

 This description of the language will not fully explain or docu-